mlnv/EnergySuite/README.md

 # EnergySuite

-This is a simple time system for your Unity3d game to manage different kinds of goods that depend on time.
-It works without internet connection and does not depend on the system time of the device (if you change time - nothing will change), tested on iOS / Android.
+This is a simple time system for your Unity3D game to manage different kinds of goods that depend on time.
+It works without internet connection and does not depend on the system time of the device (if user change device system time - it won't change anything for this system), tested on iOS / Android.

 <img alt="Example screenshot"
 src="http://i.imgur.com/fT7ZJTB.png" width="250"/>